 Update: Windows 9 is now known as Windows 10.
 Want to know more about when you can get your hands on it?
 Check out our in-depth Windows 10 release date page

-Last May we learned the Windows 9 preview could come by early Spring 2015.
+Last May we learned the Windows 9 preview could come by 2015.
 Now word on the internet street says the preview version of Microsoft's operating system could launch much earlier than anticipated.

-Microsoft sources told ZDNet that the next version of Windows OS, codenamed "Threshold," will arrive with a preview build this fall.
-While the preview date has been moved up from a previously rumored February release, Windows 9 is still expected to drop Spring 2015.
+Microsoft sources told ZDNet that the next version of Windows OS, codenamed "Threshold," will arrive with a preview build in a few months time.
+While the preview date has been moved up from a previously rumored February release, Windows 9 is still expected to drop in the first half of 2015.

 The same sources also say Windows 9 will have more features designed for desktop-oriented users than Windows 8.1.
 The new version will rely more on a mouse and keyboard, and touch will become an optional input, rather than a focus.

 One of the most notable additions, or reintroductions, that reflects this is Threshold's inclusion of the Mini-Start menu.